A Silent Call for a Socially and Ecologically Just One Health Approach

 When SARS broke out in 2003, society had the opportunity to “challenge long-standing assumptions about our relationships with each other, other animals, and our shared environments.”
 But, as Dr. Hope Ferdowsian notes in this invited commentary published in the journal CABI One Health, we failed to take advantage of this opportunity to advance a socially and ecologically Just One Health approach—and not much has changed with the COVID-19 pandemic.

-While a One Health approach—which recognizes the interconnections between people, animals, and the planet—is being adopted by more local and global governments, institutions, and other entities to respond to public health challenges such as outbreaks, she asserts that One Health doesn’t go far enough.
+While a One Health approach—which recognizes the interconnections between people, animals, and the planet—is being adopted by more local and global governments, institutions, and other entities to respond to public health challenges such as outbreaks, One Health doesn’t go far enough.

-She says that only with a Just One Health approach—which centers primary prevention and the interdependent rights, health, and wellbeing of humans, other animals, and the rest of the natural world—can we sufficiently address “interconnected problems that pose an existential threat to human and nonhuman beings.”
+Only with a Just One Health approach—which centers primary prevention and the interdependent rights, health, and wellbeing of humans, other animals, and the rest of the natural world—can we sufficiently address interconnected problems that pose an existential threat to human and nonhuman beings.

-Dr. Ferdowsian also shares examples of the interconnected solutions in communities around the world, such as an alliance in the Democratic Republic of the Congo that is working to “reduce conflict and violence, protect human and animal lives, and fuel the empowerment of women and girls.”
+The commentary also includes examples of interconnected solutions in communities around the world, such as an alliance in the Democratic Republic of the Congo that is working to reduce conflict and violence, protect human and animal lives, and fuel the empowerment of women and girls.

 Read the commentary.